andrewyang17/Asterisk-AI-Voice-Agent/docs/Architecture.md

 ### ExternalMedia-Specific Issues

 **No RTP Packets Observed**:
-- Check that the RTP server is running on UDP port 18080 (or configured port)
+- Check that the RTP server is running on the configured UDP port/range (default `18080:18099`)
 - Verify the dialplan invokes `ExternalMedia()` with the correct host/port
 - Confirm firewall rules allow UDP traffic on the configured port